SATURDAY MORNING UPDATE:

 Numerous significant tornadoes, some of which should be long-track and potentially violent, are expected on Saturday afternoon and evening.

-Meanwhile, back at home across NEO, our risk for severe weather has come DOWN over the last day!
+Meanwhile, back at home across NEO, our risk for severe weather is much lower, but not zero.
 This is great news, especially taking into account what is expected across the southern US.

-This is a level 1 out of 5.
-It means that while severe storms are possible, storms could lack organization and longevity and be low in coverage across the area.
+NEO's risk is a level 1 out of 5.
+It means that while severe storms are possible, they should lack organization, and longevity and be pretty isolated across the area.

-Our main threat is damaging wind gusts and heavy rain.
+This includes damaging wind gusts, hail, lightning, and heavy rain.
 The tornado threat is low but never zero (especially across western Ohio).

 Plus it will be windy all day on Saturday - even when it is not raining.

-ALERTS: Due to the strong winds expected on Saturday, the National Weather Service in Cleveland has issued a wind advisory from 8 am to 8 pm on Saturday for Cuyahoga, Lorain, Medina, Ashland, Richfield, Erie, Huron, Ottawa, Seneca and Sandusky Counties.
+ALERTS: Due to the strong winds expected on Saturday, the National Weather Service in Cleveland has issued a wind advisory for many communities across NEO.

 While the rain chance is never zero on Saturday, there will be dry periods on Saturday afternoon.

-The widespread rain and the heaviest rain look to hold off until about sunset on Saturday and will continue into Sunday.
+Another round of widespread rain looks to hold off until the late afternoon on Saturday and will continue into Sunday morning.

-Plan for the heaviest rain early on Sunday with a gradual drying trend.
+It will be soaked early Sunday with a gradual drying trend and cooling trend!
 While the rain chance will decrease on Sunday, so do the temperatures.

-The high temperature will be early on Sunday in the upper 50s and dropping to the 40s by Sunday evening, and lows in the 30s.
+The high temperature will be early on Sunday in the upper 50s/low 60s and dropping to the low 50s by Sunday afternoon and into the 40s by Sunday evening with lows in the 30s.

 Scroll through the images of Futurecast below to get an idea about the timing and coverage of rain and storms.

 The Power of 5 Weather Team will be keeping you updated all weekend.
 Be sure to have a plan in place.
 It has been a while since we have had to think about severe weather.
-I will update this article on Saturday morning, so be sure to check back for the latest information!
 Stay safe.

 Want the latest Power of 5 weather team updates wherever you go?
 Download the News 5 App free now: Apple|Android